Vedikaab/Unix_Assignment/README.md

 ###Attributes of `snp_position.txt`

 ```
-here is my snippet of code used for data inspection
+Here is my snippet of code used for data inspection

 ```

 By inspecting this file I learned that: